mdepp/nethack-flatpak/Readme.md

 # nethack-flatpak

 An unofficial NetHack distribution.
-In most cases you probably want to use the version of nethack provided by your distribution, but you may wish to use this flatpak bundle if you want to avoid a system-wide install, or if you want to run a more recent nethack version.
+In most cases you probably want to use the version of nethack provided by your package manager, but you may wish to use this flatpak bundle if you want to avoid a system-wide install, or if you want to run a more recent nethack version.

 ## Usage